wish-wg/webrtc-http-egress-protocol/draft-ietf-wish-whep.md

 - layers: provides information about the video layers being published for this resource.
 - reconnect: trigger the WHEP player to reconnect to the WHEP resource by re-initiate a WHEP protocol process.
 - viewercount: provides the number of viewers currently connected to this resource.
+- scte35: used in the to signal a local ad insertion opportunity in the media streams.

 The WHEP resource must indicate the event type in the "event" field and a JSON serialized string in the "data" field of the WHATWG server sent events message.
 In order to make the processing simpler on the WHEP player, the WHEP resource MUST encode the event data in a single "data" line.